 Cross-price Elasticity of Demand (CED)

-Per (Tse), cross price elasticity of demand (CED) measures how much the quantity demand of a good responses to a change in the price of a related good.
+Per (Gans et al.), cross price elasticity of demand (CED) measures how much quantity demanded of a good responds to a change in the price of a related good.

 Complements: have negative cross price elasticity. (e.g: cars and petrol).